-TYRRELL JONES, co-Artistic Director.
+TYRRELL JONES, Artistic Director.
 Tyrrell creates contemporary political theatre and work which provokes discussion and debate.
 The director of all Knaïve Theatre’s shows to date, he also co-wrote the company’s multi-award winning play, Bin Laden: The One Man Show, which has toured extensively, nationally and internationally since 2013, and adapted Karel Čapek’s War with the Newts for national touring throughout 2018.
-His forthcoming directorial projects for Knaïve Theatre include Covid Lockdown Breath Machine by Lavinia Murray and Us, (Post 23/3) by Kamal Kaan.
+His most recent directorial projects for Knaïve Theatre include Covid Lockdown Breath Machine by Lavinia Murray and Us, (Post 23/3) by Kamal Kaan.

-For Impermanence Dance Theatre, he directed and adapted Bertolt Brecht’s Baal, with performances at Royal Exchange, Manchester and Bristol Old Vic, and as Assistant/Associate Director he has worked with Indhu Rubasingham, Chris Goode, Mark Rosenblatt, Lucian Msamati, Amy Leach, Max Webster and James
+For Impermanence Dance Theatre, he directed and adapted Bertolt Brecht’s Baal, with performances at Royal Exchange, Manchester and Bristol Old Vic, and as Assistant/Associate Director he has worked with Indhu Rubasingham, Chris Goode, Mark Rosenblatt, Lucian Msamati, Amy Leach, Max Webster and James Brining.

 Tyrrell has an MA in Politics from University of Cambridge and an MFA in Theatre Directing from Birkbeck, University of London.